DavidBustamanteL/ClimateChangeFFM/README.md

 Only observations up to this date are used.

 This makes it possible to reproduce the version of the visualization created for this project even after newer observations become available.

 ---

-## Inspiration

-The immediate inspiration for this project was a graph about **Bordeaux, France**, circulating on Twitter/X.

-The visualization showed the historical distribution of daily temperatures and highlighted recent days reaching exceptionally high temperatures, including temperatures around or above 40°C.

-I found the graph striking because it made an otherwise abstract discussion about extreme heat immediately understandable.

-Instead of simply reposting it, I wanted to reproduce the basic idea using official German weather observations and see what the historical record looks like for Frankfurt/Main.

-That curiosity eventually became this small R project.

----